jamesmh/PersonalBlog/source/_posts/The-Importance-Of-Solving-Real-World-Problems.md

 So, I created a solution to that problem!
 That was why [Coravel](https://github.com/jamesmh/coravel) was born.

-If you turn something like this into a GitHub rep then you can showcase things like:
+If you turn something like this into a GitHub repo then you can showcase things like:

 - Understanding how to solve a real-life problem by building software
 - Ability to write very clear documentation